KrishnaRekapalli/cross-validate/_posts/2021-05-15-git-problem-and-solution.md

 ##### 7. Push changes to remote and merge my changes

-Now we need to push the local brnach to remote so that it can be merged with the `main` branch.
+Now we need to push the local branch to remote so that it can be merged with the `main` branch.

 ```shell
 $ git push -u origin KR-my-new-feature
 ```

-What this does is creates a new remote brnach with the same name as the local one and pushes all the changes there.
+What this does is creates a new remote branch with the same name as the local one and pushes all the changes there.

-The resposne of the command:
+The response of the command:
 ![]({{ site.baseurl }}/images/fin.png "Fin")

 Now I can happily create a PR and merge my new feature with the main branch.

-I cant resist but end this post with one of xkcd comics on Git.
+I can't resist but end this post with one of xkcd comics on Git.
 This captures my emotions about git for most part.
 While it is a game changing tool that spearheaded collaborative development, it can take a bit of time to get a hang of the capabilities and for most part, one may end up using only 10-15% of the core features of Git and there is a lot I don't understand and keep learning as I run into problems :smiley:

 ![](https://imgs.xkcd.com/comics/git.png "XKCD on Git")